-The Maple Springs wellfield continues to experience water quality issues.
-Of significance is the upward trend of manganese (Mn) in the raw water from 0.12 ppm in 2006 to 0.55 ppm in 2013.
+The older of the two, the Maple Springs wellfield continues to experience water quality issues.
+Of significance is the upward trend of manganese (Mn) specifically in one of the four wells (Well#4) with levels in the raw water measured at 0.12 ppm in 2006, 0.4 ppm in 2012 and as high as 0.77 ppm in April of 2014.
 Manganese, while naturally occurring in ground water, is not necessarily a health risk.
 It does cause aesthetic problems, most notably severe discoloration (brown/black) of the water.
 The District has aggressively explored mitigation options with our engineers.
-The first step is to sequester the manganese.
+The first step is to sequester the manganese along with blending flow from wells with lower or non-detectable levels of manganese.
 Sequestering will bond the manganese in solution; in essence "hide" it.
-The long term approach will be to remove the manganese by filtration.
-A new 3 MGD filtration treatment plant is under design and due in 2016.
-The new treatment plant will actually "remove" the manganese from the raw water before being sent to the distribution system.
+The long term and "Best Management Practice" approach will be to remove the manganese by filtration.
+A new 3 MGD filtration treatment plant is under design and due to be on line in 2017.
+The new treatment plant will actually "remove" the manganese and other contaminants from the raw water before being sent out to the distribution system.

-The new Maple Park Well Site received final approval from Mass DEP, construction of the well and pipeline is in progress.
-The District expects to proceed with the construction of the new well and the associated new treatment plant now targeted for treatment of both the existing four Maple Springs wells as well as the new Maple Park well.
+The new Maple Park Well Site received final approval from Mass DEP, construction of the well and pipeline is due to be completed in 2015.
+The District expects to proceed with the construction of the new well and the associated new treatment plant now targeted for treatment of both the older four Maple Springs wells along with the new Maple Park well.